-The assumed public offering price of our ordinary shares in this offering is substantially higher than the as adjusted net tangible book value per ordinary share.
+The public offering price of our ordinary shares in this offering is substantially higher than the as adjusted net tangible book value per ordinary share.
 Therefore, if you purchase our ordinary shares in this offering, you will pay a price per share that substantially exceeds our as adjusted net tangible book value per share after this offering.
-Based on an assumed public offering price of \$30.65 per share, the closing price of our ordinary shares as reported on The Nasdaq Global Market on February 7, 2020, you will experience immediate dilution of \$31.35 per share, representing the difference between our as adjusted net tangible book value per share after this offering and the assumed public offering price.
+Based on a public offering price of \$27.00 per share, you will experience immediate dilution of \$27.71 per share, representing the difference between our as adjusted net tangible book value per share after this offering and the public offering price.
 In addition, to the extent outstanding options or warrants to purchase ordinary shares are exercised or restricted stock units are settled in ordinary shares, or if our outstanding convertible senior notes are settled in shares, there will be further dilution to investors in this offering.
 In addition, if the underwriters exercise their option to purchase additional ordinary shares in full, or if we issued additional equity securities, you will experience additional dilution.
 See "Dilution" for a more detailed description of the dilution to investors in the offering.